ElshadaiK/NIV-VISA-DATE-SCRAPPER/README.md

 # US-NIV-VISA-DATE-SCRAPPER

-Please note that this script only works for the Ethiopian NIV VISA appointment setting website.
+Please note that this script only works for the US Non-immigrant Visa appointment setting website in Ethiopia.

 If you're using it for another country, go to reschedule appointment -> inspect -> look for xhr call that looks like 19.json?appointments[expedite]=false (the 19 is Addis Ababa's visa center code in this case).
 Also replace the en-et from the